Charmain-Bonareri/charmains-portfolio/README.md

 ```
 $ Fork the repository from my git hub.
-$ Clone the project to your local machine.
+$ Clone this repository to a location in your file system.
+$ Open terminal command line then navigate to the root folder of the application.
-$ Run the code from VS Code through a liveserver to chrome browser.
+$ Run the code from VS Code or Atom through a liveserver to chrome browser.
 $ Make changes where need be.
 ```